Infas12/SWheg_ROS/readme.md

 ## Quick Start

-First, clone and compile the code in an catkin workspace.
+First, clone and compile the code in a catkin workspace.

 To start the Simulation, use:
 ```